ElaineAnsell/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/readiness-assessment-fix.md

-### Device Configuration policies
+### Device configuration policies

-Intune Device Configuration policies in your Azure AD organization must not target any Microsoft Manage Desktop devices or users.
+Intune Device configuration policies in your Azure AD organization must not target any Microsoft Manage Desktop devices or users.

 **Not ready**